GhostJL/pos_venta_dev/blueprint.md

 ## Current Plan

-This is the first version of the application.
-The current plan is to test the app thoroughly and gather feedback for future improvements.
+*   Implement the `warehouses` table and its corresponding CRUD operations, following the clean architecture principles already established in the project.
+*   Create the UI for managing warehouses.